 Nuclear and elementary particle phenomena including nuclear structure of reactions, nuclear devices, elementary particle symmetry and structure, and experimental methods.

-565. Physics of X-Rays (1) I

-Three hours of laboratory.

-Topics and experimental problems in the use of X-rays.
 570. Relativity (3) Prerequisites: Physics 354A, 400A; Mathematics 340B or 531.
-Recommended: Mathematics 149 or 520A.
-Relative coordinates, Lorentz transformation, covariant formation of the laws of physics, applications of special relativity, introduction to curved space time, cosmology.
+Recommended: Mathematics 149 or 520A Relative coordinates, Lorentz transformation, covariant formation of the laws of physics, applications of special relativity, introduction to curved space time, cosmology.
 596. Special Topics in Physics (1-4) I, II Prerequisite: Consent of instructor.
 Selected topics in classical and modern physics.
 May be repeated with the consent of the instructor.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit six units.

-GRADUATE COURSES

-600. Seminar (1-3)

-Prerequisite: Consent of instructor.
+GRADUATE COURSES 600.
+Seminar (1-3) Prerequisite: Consent of instructor.